How to Prevent Millipedes in the House

 What Attracts Millipedes to Homes?

 Before diving into prevention strategies, it’s important to understand what draws millipedes indoors.
 The number one attractant is moisture.
-Millipedes are moisture-dependent creatures that seek out damp environments to survive.
-If your home has high humidity levels, leaky pipes, clogged gutters, or basement moisture problems, millipedes are more likely to find it inviting.
+They are moisture-dependent creatures that seek out damp environments to survive.
+If your home has high humidity, leaky pipes, clogged gutters, or basement moisture issues, it is more likely to find it inviting.
+For effective pest control in Doral, FL, addressing moisture problems is key to preventing these nuisances from entering your home.

-Millipedes are also scavengers that feed on decaying organic material.
+They are also scavengers that feed on decaying organic material.
 Mulch beds, piles of leaves, grass clippings, and compost heaps near your home’s foundation are all attractive habitats.
-When these conditions exist outside, millipedes may migrate indoors in search of a more stable environment.
+When these conditions exist outside, they may migrate indoors in search of a more stable environment.
+For effective millipede control, it’s important to eliminate these outdoor attractants and maintain a barrier to keep them out.

 1. Reduce Moisture Levels

-Since millipedes thrive in moist environments, reducing humidity indoors is key:
+They thrive in moist environments, so controlling humidity is key:

-• Use dehumidifiers in damp areas like basements and crawlspaces.
+• Use dehumidifiers in basements and crawl spaces.

 • Fix leaky pipes and faucets promptly to prevent moisture buildup.